Entry-Level OTD Frequently Asked Questions

 Boston University’s entry-level OTD program has many unique features.
 They include:

-- Our world-renowned faculty have extensive clinical and research experiences and are passionate about engaging students in these professional activities
+- World-renowned faculty have extensive clinical and research experiences and are passionate about engaging students in these professional activities

-- Our college is situated within a stimulating, urban research university
+- Situated within a stimulating, urban research university

-- Our program incorporates weekly fieldwork experiences which occur throughout each on-campus semester and provide a broad exposure to clinical settings and client populations.
+- Weekly fieldwork experiences which occur throughout each on-campus semester and provide a broad exposure to clinical settings and client populations

-- Our coursework and Doctoral Capstone components are integrated into a curriculum that’s organized from a life-course perspective.
+- Coursework and Doctoral Capstone components are integrated into a curriculum that’s organized from a life-course perspective

 Q: What is the Doctoral Capstone?